 Lee Tien is a Senior Staff Attorney and the Adams Chair for Internet Rights at the Electronic Frontier Foundation, specializing in free speech law, including intersections with intellectual property law and privacy law.
 Before joining EFF, Lee was a sole practitioner specializing in Freedom of Information Act (FOIA) litigation.
 Mr. Tien has published articles on children's sexuality and information technology, anonymity, surveillance, and the First Amendment status of publishing computer software.
 Lee received his undergraduate degree in psychology from Stanford University, where he was very active in journalism at the Stanford Daily.
 After working as a news reporter at the Tacoma News Tribune for a year, Lee went to law school at Boalt Hall, University of California at Berkeley.
 Lee also did graduate work in the Program in Jurisprudence and Social Policy at UC-Berkeley.

-Katharine is the Manager of Policy and Activism at EFF, focusing on intellectual property, net neutrality, fair use, free speech online, and intermediary liability.
-Before joining EFF, Katharine spent many years as a writer and editor at the science fiction and science website io9, while also contributing occasionally to io9’s sister publications Deadspin, Jezebel, and Gizmodo.
+Katharine is the Associate Director of Policy and Activism at EFF, where she coordinates EFF's federal activism.
+Her areas of expertise are competition, broadband access, intellectual property, net neutrality, fair use, free speech online, and intermediary liability.
+Before joining EFF, Katharine spent many years as a writer and editor at the science fiction and science website io9.
+She has had her work appear in many other publications, including io9's sister publications Deadspin, Gizmodo, and Jesebel.
 Katharine got a BA in history at Columbia University and a JD at USC Gould School of Law, doing work with the USC Intellectual Property and Technology Law Clinic.
 It was Katharine’s experience in media that led to her going to law school with an eye to learning more about fair use and copyright law.
-She’s excited to be melding both her legal and writing background together at the EFF.

 Kit is a senior staff attorney at EFF, working on free speech, net neutrality, copyright, coders' rights, and other issues that relate to freedom of expression and access to knowledge.
 She has worked for years to support the rights of political protesters, journalists, remix artists, and technologists to agitate for social change and to express themselves through their stories and ideas.
 Prior to joining EFF, Kit led the civil liberties and patent practice areas at the Cyberlaw Clinic, part of Harvard's Berkman Center for Internet and Society, and previously Kit worked at the law firm of Wolf, Greenfield & Sacks, litigating patent, trademark, and copyright cases in courts across the country.